 MullenLowe Group is a creatively driven integrated marketing communications network with a strong entrepreneurial heritage and challenger mentality.
-We are a global creative boutique of distinctive diverse agencies, rich in local culture with both intimacy and scale, present in more than 65 markets with over 90 agencies.
-With a hyperbundled operating model, global specialisms include expertise in brand strategy, and through the line advertising with MullenLowe; creatively driven digital transformation with MullenLowe Profero; media and communications planning and buying with Mediahub; customer engagement with MullenLowe Open; brand and corporate PR, social influence, purpose and sustainability consulting with MullenLowe Comms.
+We are a global creative boutique of distinctive diverse agencies, rich in local culture with both intimacy and scale, present in 65 markets.
+With a hyperbundled operating model, global specialisms include expertise in brand strategy, and through the line advertising with MullenLowe; customer experience with MullenLowe Profero; media and communications planning and buying with Mediahub; brand and corporate PR, social influence, purpose and sustainability consulting with MullenLowe Comms.
 We are focused on delivering an Unfair Share of Attention for clients’ brands and are consistently ranked among the most awarded creative and effective agency networks in the world.
 For nine years, MullenLowe Group has topped the Effie Index as the most effective global network in terms of points per dollar revenue, in 2018 was named to the Ad Age Agency A-List and in 2019 was ranked in the top ten ‘Top Agency Networks for Creativity’ in the WARC Creative 100.

 MullenLowe Group is part of the Interpublic Group of Companies (NYSE: IPG).

 For more information, visit us at mullenlowegroup.com or follow MullenLowe Group @MullenLoweGroup on Facebook, Twitter, Instagram and LinkedIn.